Ever: Mitigating Hallucination in Large Language Models through Real-Time Verification and Rectification: Conclusion

 \section{Conclusion}

-In this paper, we introduce the \textsc{Ever} framework, aiming to enhance the accuracy and reliability of LLMs. \textsc{Ever} effectively addresses both intrinsic and extrinsic hallucinations while also reducing the propagation of errors that may occur in sequential text generation.
-Our empirical results demonstrate that \textsc{Ever} significantly reduces hallucination in various tasks, including short-form QA, long-form biography generation, and reasoning.
+In this paper, we introduce the \textsc{EVER}, aiming to mitigate hallucination in LLMs. \textsc{EVER} effectively addresses both intrinsic and extrinsic hallucinations while also reducing the propagation of errors that may occur in sequential text generation.
+Our empirical results demonstrate that \textsc{EVER} significantly reduces hallucination in various tasks, including short-form QA, long-form biography generation, and reasoning.
+Moreover, \textsc{EVER} is able to generate better preference data pair to further finetune the model to reduce hallucination.